huggla/sam-samba/README.md

 * VAR_password_&lt;user name from USERS&gt;: Password for named user.
 Slightly less secure.

 ## Capabilities
-If using the default log directory (/var/log/samba) then all can be dropped but SETPCAP, SETGID and SETUID.
-If VAR_global_log_file has other path then CHOWN is needed as well.
+Can drop all but CHOWN, SETPCAP, SETGID and SETUID.